Third Ward, Houston: Local government

 Fire and emergency medical services are provided by Houston Fire Department Station 25 Third Ward.
 The station is in Fire District 8.
 The station opened at the intersection of Blodgett and Velasco in 1928 and opened in its current location at Rosewood at Scott in 1979.

 The city operates the Third Ward Multi-Service Center at 3611 Ennis Street.
 The city multi-service centers provide several services such as child care, programs for elderly residents, and rental space.

-Third Ward is Houston City Council part of council District D and, as of 2016, is represented by Dwight Boykins.
+Third Ward is Houston City Council part of council District D and, as of 2020, is represented by Dr. Carolyn Evans-Shabazz.
 In the 2000s Third Ward was split between districts D and I. In the 1990s it was split between districts D, E, and I.

 In the 1991 Mayor of Houston election most Third Ward voters voted for Sylvester Turner.
 Turner had performed well in black neighborhoods throughout the city.

 The Houston Housing Authority operates Cuney Homes, a public housing complex.
 Cuney is across from Texas Southern University.
 It first opened in 1938, and it was modernized in 1997.
 It is named after Norris Wright Cuney, a Texas politician who assisted African-Americans during the Reconstruction.